-- K.G1.1 Use, explore, and construct maps, graphs, and other geographical representations of familiar places. - Key concepts include but are not limited to physical features such as continents, oceans, rivers, lakes, and mountains. - Familiar places such as the classroom, school, neighborhood, city, state, and locations in stories shared.
+- K.G1.1 Use, explore, and construct maps, graphs, and other geographical representations of familiar places.
+Use, explore, and construct maps, graphs and other geographical representations to support content focus. - Key concepts include but are not limited to physical features such as continents, oceans, rivers, lakes, and mountains. graphing local weather and mapping the classroom. - Familiar places such as the classroom, school, neighborhood, city, state, and locations in stories shared. - K.G1.2 Explore locations in stories shared.